10 Magical Witch Romance Books

 Written is a reverse harem and paranormal gay romance with the witch.
 There are four characters, and they all have relationships with each other.
 Then there are other covens.
 It’s a very common practice in the world, and one of the side characters in this non-binary is the main side character (witch).
 So we have the main character (Joanna) is the new librarian at a magical university, and all of the other love interests are professors.

-First, Joanna doesn’t realize that she has any magical powers herself, but she is drawn to the college.
-The professors are already in an established relationship and are interested in bringing her into their coven.
-So all of them are witches and have different types of powers.
+First, Joanna doesn’t realize she has any magical powers, but she is drawn to the college.
+The professors already have an established relationship and want to bring her into their coven.
+So, all of them are witches and have different types of powers.
 All of the characters are romantically involved with one another.
 You get all four of their different point of view and fall in love with them with every book.

-Joanna is a scriven, so her magic is written, and she’s unaware of it at the beginning.
+Joanna is a Scriven, so her magic is written, and she’s unaware of it at the beginning.
 Griffins are very powerful, but they’re also persecuted.
 So there aren’t many of them in the country.
 The slow plot, insta-love, lack of chemistry, and weak character make the story boring for many readers, but the magic system and world-building are fantastic that you want to continue your reading.
-I recommend picking if you like steamy M/M, M/F, and menage witch scenes.
+If you like steamy M/M, M/F, and menage witch scenes, I recommend picking.

 Written